 How to get a smart meter

-If you rent your business premises and pay your own energy bills, then you can ask your supplier to install a smart meter – that is, if they don’t offer you one themselves.
+If you own or rent your business premises and pay your own energy bills, then you can ask your supplier to install a smart meter – that is, if they don’t offer you one themselves.

 Smart meter offerings will vary between energy providers, with differing terms and conditions, so make sure you’re clued up on this too.

-Smart Energy GB has a box you can enter your supplier’s details into, and they can connect you.
-However, if your business works with a third-party intermediary or a broker, please contact them directly to request your smart meter.
+If your business works with a third-party intermediary or a broker, please contact them directly to request your smart meter.

 From there, you arrange a date and time with your supplier to install your smart meter and you’re ready to go.